 - 10.1.
-All students1 with long-term impairments should attend an initial interview with one of the Student Services team to identify potential requirements and arrange for specialist diagnostic 'assessment of need'.
+All students1 with long-term impairments will attend an initial interview with one of the Student Services team to identify potential requirements and arrange for specialist diagnostic 'assessment of need'.
 Student Services will require evidence of the impairment.
-This could take the form of: - 10.1.1. a report from a general practitioner, appropriate medical professional, or consultant in the case of a physical or psychological medical condition; - 10.1.2. a report written by either a Specialist Teacher Assessor holding a SpLD Assessment Practising Certificate [APC] or a Practitioner Psychologist registered with the HCPC using the format and tests recommended in the SpLD Working Group's Guidelines and updated Assessment Guidance as defined by SASC. - 10.2.
+This could take the form of: - 10.1.1. a report from a general practitioner or consultant in the case of a physical or psychological medical condition; - 10.1.2. an Educational Psychologist's or PATOSS accredited Specialist Diagnostic Assessor's report (post-16 and using the correct tests as defined by SASC) in the case of Specific Learning Difficulties. - 10.2.
 Where the student does not have a current diagnostic report or has not previously been assessed as having Specific Learning Difficulties, Learning Support will arrange for an initial assessment. - 10.2.1.
 The Learning Support team will arrange for further assessment to be carried out by a specialist assessor in Specific Learning Difficulties or a Mental Health Advisor if such action is advised. - 10.2.2.
 While further assessment is being carried out and prior to the production of a full report, Learning Support may judge it necessary to devise an interim pattern of compensatory measures to be recorded on Statement of Compensatory Measures.
-The interim statement shall be replaced by a full statement as soon as the further assessment has been completed and a full report produced.
+The interim statement shall be replaced by a full statement as soon as the further assessment has been completed and a full report produced. - 10.3.
+Upon production of a full report, the student is invited to sign a disclosure form allowing Learning Support to notify the relevant members of University staff of the diagnosis and recommendations. - 10.4.
+Unless the student's disability could put other students and staff at risk, the student may choose not to disclose their disability to anyone apart from Learning Support.
+In such cases, the student will be required to sign a form confirming this decision. - 10.5.
+The recommendations of the full report provide the guidance as to the reasonable adjustments needed for assessment according to the student's individual needs directly arising from the impairment. - 10.6.
+Learning Support will advise on the guidance given in the student's Needs Assessment and/or diagnostic assessment/medical assessment which may relate to assessments, such as assignments, oral presentations, placements, fieldwork and/or examinations. - 10.7.
+Learning Support will, in consultation with the student and the Academic Discipline, devise a pattern of compensatory measures as part of the normal assessment of the student, which may include as appropriate: - 10.7.1. study skills support; - 10.7.2. support through assistive technology; - 10.7.3. support through a mental health/support mentor/specialist support lecturer; - 10.7.4. additional time for examinations: